The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty

-We define Maximum Weight Laminar Matching (MWLM) and the approximation-preserving reduction from the Keychain Problem to MWLM.
-MWLM is defined on an edge-weighted bipartite graph and a set of types associated with each right node.
+Recall from Definition \ref{def:scenarios_laminarmatch}, Maximum Weight Laminar Matching (MWLM) is defined on an edge-weighted bipartite graph and a set of types associated with each right node.
 The goal is to find a maximum weight laminar matching: an edge set in which each right node has at most one neighbor and each left node has at most one neighbor of each type.

 In our reduction, keys correspond to left nodes, information sets correspond to right nodes, and types correspond to scenarios.
 The types associated with a right node (information set) are exactly the set of scenarios consistent with the information set.
 We define a bijection between policies and laminar matchings, in which an edge from a left node (key) $k$ to a right node (information set) $o$ encodes that the policy selects key $k$ on information set $o$ (e.g. $\pi(o) = k$).
-Finally, by carefully selecting edge weights, the weight of any laminar matching is equivalent to the expected reward of the corresponding policy.
+By carefully selecting edge weights, the weight of any laminar matching is the expected reward of its corresponding policy.